[Parent Tips] Create a Literacy-Rich Home

 3. Set aside time to read together

 Dedicating time on a regular basis to read with your child is a huge piece of making your home a literacy-rich environment, not to mention a fun way for you and your child to connect.
+Children who are read to at least three times per week by a family are almost twice as likely to score in the top 25% in reading compared to children who are read to less than three times per week.
 The common suggestion is to aim for 20 minutes per day; that small amount of time will expose your child to 1.8 million words per year!
 Reading at bedtime is a tried-and-true strategy to fit in this practice—plus, avoiding screen time before bed can promote a better night’s sleep for your child.

 4. Have fun with word games

 Word- and language-focused board games are a great way for your child to build literacy skills without even realizing that he or she is learning.
 Options like Scrabble, Boggle, Scattergories, Catchphrase, Bananagrams, and numerous others subtly teach important lessons about word structure and vocabulary.
 Besides, they’re a fun addition to your family’s game collection.